talram/data_mining_project/README.md

 Set up the database schema:
 ​

+After scraping the website,

-Run Database Setup Script: python create_db.py
+the program automatically runs the Database Setup Script: python create_db.py

 ​
 ### Database Schema
 Our database consists of the following tables: